Discrete Rearrangements and the Polya-Szego Inequality on Graphs: Main Results

 Let $G$ be the infinite $d-$regular tree.
 There is a canonical order where the largest value of the function $f$ is sent to the root, the next $d$ values are distributed over the children of the root, the $d-1$ values after that are attached to the children of the vertex labeled 2 and so on (see Fig. \ref{fig:tree}).

 \begin{corollary} Let $G$ be an infinite $d-$regular tree and let $f^*$ denote the rearrangement corresponding to the canonical ordering.
 Then, for all $1 \leq p \leq \infty$

-\end{corollary} This extends a result of Pruss \cite{pruss} who showed that the canonical rearrangement satisfies $ \| \nabla f^*\|_{L^2} \leq \| \nabla f\|_{L^2}.$ The proof is a nice illustration how the canonical ordering on the infinite regular tree is optimal with respect to both edge isoperimetry and vertex isoperimetry.
+\end{corollary} This extends a result of Pruss \cite{pruss} who showed that the canonical rearrangement satisfies $ \| \nabla f^*\|_{L^2} \leq \| \nabla f\|_{L^2}.$ The proof shows how the canonical ordering on the infinite regular tree is optimal with respect to both edge isoperimetry and vertex isoperimetry.